nicole-cheung/cs126MIDI/final-project/DEVELOPMENT.md

 * Messed with pitch and velocity number to see how it affects display
 * Working on exporting video this week.
 Using Homebrew and FFmpeg to take many screencaptures and turn it into a video
 * Found new library ofxSimpleScreenRecorder https://github.com/avseoul/ofxSimpleScreenRecorder/
+* I considered adding audio output to the app.
+After consideration, I realized that most MIDI machines create their own audio and if the program did as well, it would be distracting/annoying to work with.
+* The linear path graphic is pretty useless - it already exists in Garageband or most other MIDI players.
+* Found problem with md files not committing WAY TOO LATE how do i fix this